-Section 1.
-For the purpose of this Article, sick leave is defined as follows: (a) the absence from work because of non service connected illness or injury; (b) absence from work for medical or dental treatment which cannot be scheduled during the employee's nonworking hours; or (c) the illness or injury of a member of the employee's immediate family (defined as spouse, child, stepchild, parent, stepparent, or any family relation domiciled with an employee as a member of his/her family who is listed as a dependent for income tax purposes) that requires the employee's personal care and attention.
+- ¶182 Section 1.
+For the purpose of this Article, sick leave is defined as follows: (a) the absence from work because of non-service connected illness or injury; (b) absence from work for medical or dental treatment which cannot be scheduled during the employee's nonworking hours; or (c) the illness or injury of a member of the employee's immediate family (defined as spouse, child, stepchild, parent, stepparent, or any family relation domiciled with an employee as a member of his/her family who is listed as a dependent for income tax purposes) that requires the employee's personal care and attention; or (d) absence from work due to the employee's need to quarantine due to local, state or federal guidelines.
 Sick leave under subsection (c) above shall be subject to an absolute maximum of five (5) sick days in any calendar year.
-Sick leave shall be granted without loss of the employee's normal pay, to the extent of the employee's sick leave eligibility as prescribed by Section 4 hereof.

-Section 2.
-Any employee absent for a condition covered by the Connecticut Workers Compensation Act, which absence is less than seven (7) days may elect to be compensated for the first three (3) days of such absence and have those days charged against his sick leave eligibility.

-Section 3.
-An employee injured in the course of, and in the performance of, his employment with the City per the Connecticut Workers' Compensation Act, shall, for a period of up to one (1) year from the date of the injury, be paid the difference between 80% of the employee's gross pay minus the amount he received as weekly compensation pursuant to the said Workers' Compensation Act.

-If at any time during either the period of an employee's injury leave or thereafter, the City receives a medical report from a treating physician which states that the employee is permanently unable to perform the essential functions of his/her position, the City may terminate the employee from service following a pre-termination hearing.
-The Union may appeal such decision subject to an arbitrary and capricious standard.

-If twenty-four (24) months from the date of the work related illness or injury, the employee is unable to return to full duty, the City may separate the employee from employment.
-The Union may appeal such decision subject to arbitrary and capricious standard.
+Sick leave shall be granted without loss of the employee's normal pay, to the extent of the employee's sick leave eligibility as prescribed by Section 4 hereof. - ¶183 Section 2.
+Any employee absent for a condition covered by the Connecticut Workers Compensation Act, which absence is less than seven (7) days may elect to be compensated for the first three (3) days of such absence and have those days charged against his sick leave eligibility. - ¶184 Section 3.
+An employee injured in the course of, and in the performance of, his employment with the City per the Connecticut Workers' Compensation Act, shall, for a period of up to one (1) year from the date of the injury, be paid in accordance with Connecticut law. - ¶185 If at any time during either the period of an employee's injury leave or thereafter, the City receives a medical report from a treating physician which states that the employee is permanently unable to perform the essential functions of his/her position, the City may terminate the employee from service following a pre-termination hearing.
+The Union may appeal such decision subject to an arbitrary and capricious standard. - ¶186 If eighteen (18) months from the date of the work-related illness or injury, the employee is unable to return to full duty, the City may separate the employee from employment.
+The Union may appeal such decision subject to arbitrary and capricious standard. - ¶187 Section 4.

-Section 4.
 Sick Leave Accrual.
 An employee shall be credited for sick leave eligibility, as hereinafter noted, for each completed calendar month in pay status with the City subsequent to January 1, 2002, and shall carry forward on that date unused sick leave accumulated as of December 31, 2001.
 Sick leave eligibility for the period commencing January 1, 2002, shall be as follows.